The Koomurri Foundation is Australia’s #1 self-funded, aboriginal-owned, cultural education, unique team building supplier, and performance team.

 Recently representing the Australian High Commission's in Malta and Cyprus to bring an authentic touch of Australia to the Mediterranean islands for the 2018 Commonwealth Games baton relay, Koomurri Aboriginal Dance Troupe also performed highly successful shows at a major Hungarian festival and a major performance in Vienna Austria to celebrate the re-opening of the World Museum (Walt Wien) to over 7,500 guests with the event broadcast on Austrian television.
 The event in Vienna was attended by 2017 Austrian President Alexander Van der Bellen, Australian Ambassador Dr. Brendon Hammer and Australian Embassy staff with other major VIP patrons of the arts from across Europe.
 The event featured other indigenous performers from Austria, Bosnia and Herzegovina, India, Iran, Mexico, Mongolia, South Africa, Switzerland, and Zimbabwe.

-Koomurri kicked off 2018 as caretakers of fire across Sydney Harbour for Australia Day / Survival Day performing Ceremony and contemporary dance at Barangaroo, Campbells Cove in The Rocks and on the water stage on Circular Quay with Christine Anu.
+Koomurri are the caretakers of fire across Sydney Harbour for Australia Day / Survival Day 2017 through 2019 performing Ceremony and contemporary dance at Barangaroo, Campbells Cove on stage Tallawalladah, Circular Quay and the Opera House each your for this televised event.
+Koomurri also opened the televised 2019 NAIDOC Awards.